haiderqal/haiderqal/README.md

 ###

-<p align="left">✨ I graduated from CUNY York College with a Bachelor's of Computer Science Degree.<br>🎯 I learn new technologies and learn tools everyday.<br>🎲 A fun fact is i love to swim and workout at the gym.</p>
+- <p align="left">✨ I graduated from CUNY York College with a Bachelor's of Computer Science Degree.

+- 🎯 I learn new technologies and learn tools everyday.

+- 🎲 A fun fact is i love to swim and workout at the gym.</p>

 ###